rerdavies/ninja_times/README.md

     ./make.sh
 ```

-The build binary can be found at
+The built binary can be found at
 ```
 build/src/ninja_times
 ```